sweepai/sweep/docs/pages/deployment.md

 *Starting here it gets more involved so if you run into issues, please reach out to us on [Discord](https://discord.gg/sweep) or open a GitHub issue (ironic, we know!) at https://github.com/sweepai/sweep/issues.
 We are online, please ping us @kevin, @william, and @luke.*

-We will now deploy Sweep as a Digital Ocean app.
+As Sweep is Dockerized, you can deploy this anywhere but for this guide, we will deploy it on Digital Ocean for simplicity.

 <p style={{marginTop: 16, marginBottom: 32}}>
     <a href="https://cloud.digitalocean.com/apps/new?repo=https://github.com/sweepai/sweep/tree/main">
         <img src="https://www.deploytodo.com/do-btn-blue-ghost.svg" alt="Deploy to DO"/>